Scaling Next.js E-Commerce for Black Friday 2026: 50K Concurrent Users, Zero Downtime

 First, we profiled.
 The bottleneck was not where anyone expected.
-The product listing pages were fine -- they were statically generated with ISR.
+The product listing pages were fine.
+They were statically generated with ISR.
 The problem was the cart and checkout flow.
 Every add-to-cart action triggered a full server round-trip that recalculated the entire cart (prices, discounts, shipping estimates, tax) synchronously.
 At 8K users, the Node.js server was spending all its time on cart calculations.

 Fix 1: We moved cart state to the client with optimistic updates.
 When a user adds an item, the UI updates immediately from local state.
 The server calculation happens in the background via a debounced API call.
 If the server disagrees (price changed, item out of stock), we reconcile.
 This cut perceived latency from 800ms to 40ms and reduced server load by 60%.